Department of Citywide Administrative Services311Search all NYC.gov websites

 Deputy Commissioner, Energy Management

-Sana Barakat is the Deputy Commissioner of the Division of Energy Management and the City of New York’s Chief Decarbonization Officer.
-In this role, Sana is responsible for overall management of carbon emissions from government operations.
+Sana Barakat is the deputy commissioner of the Division of Energy Management and the City of New York’s chief decarbonization officer.
+In this role, Barakat is responsible for overall management of carbon emissions from government operations.
 She oversees energy projects and programs funding; turnkey implementation of energy efficiency and clean energy projects; energy supply, budgeting and purchasing; large-scale renewable energy development; strategic planning and energy policy development; and workforce development and training.

-Sana holds a bachelor’s degree in Chemical Engineering and a master’s degree in Environmental Engineering from Manhattan College.
+Barakat holds a bachelor’s degree in Chemical Engineering and a master’s degree in Environmental Engineering from Manhattan College.
 She has served in engineering roles for multiple companies, lending her expertise to the planning, design, construction, and staff management of various capital projects.
-Sana is a certified Envision Sustainability Professional and a Board Member of the New York Water Environment Association.
+Barakat is a certified Envision Sustainability Professional and a Board Member of the New York Water Environment Association.

 General Counsel